 The Secretary of Education seeks the consent of the State Board of Education to amend 14 DE Admin.
 Code 923 Children with Disabilities Subpart B General Duties and Eligibility of Agencies.
-The amendments include a delay of Response to Intervention (RtI) implementation for elementary mathematics and reading and mathematics in secondary schools, clarifies the screening tool utilization, allows for greater flexibility for implementing interventions, and allows schools to use the same procedures for identifying students with disabilities for Tier 2 interventions as students without disabilities.
+As a result of Senate Bill 229 of the 147th General Assembly, this amendment is needed in order to clarify the eligibility for extended school year reading services for students who are not beginning to read by age seven.

-Persons wishing to present their views regarding this matter may do so in writing by the close of business on or before May 6, 2008 to Susan Haberstroh, Education Associate, Regulation Review, Department of Education, at 401 Federal Street, Suite 2, Dover, DE 19901.
-There will a public hearing on April 1, 2008 at the John W. Collette Education Resource Center, 35 Commerce Way, Dover, DE 19904 from 6:00-8:00 p.m. in the large conference room.
-A copy of this regulation is available from the above address or may be viewed at the Department of Education business office.
+Persons wishing to present their views regarding this matter may do so in writing by the close of business on or before December 1, 2014 to Tina Shockley, Education Associate, Department of Education, Regulatory Review, at 401 Federal Street, Suite 2, Dover, Delaware 19901.
+A copy of this regulation may be viewed or obtained at the Department of Education, Finance Office located at the address listed above.
+Pursuant to the federal Individuals with Disabilities Education Act (IDEA) this regulation requires a 60 day comment period.